Why senior marketers don’t review their email programs

 All senior marketers will tell you, it is wise to review your email marketing periodically.
 Set time apart to really go through the current processes and email marketing messages.
+But where to start?

 An email marketing audit can highlight the strengths and weaknesses in your email marketing campaigns.
 As a result you know what needs to be improved and how.

-Going in-depth with an email program review
+Going in-depth with an email marketing review

-1. Getting an fresh look at the email marketing program
+2. Getting an fresh look at the email marketing program

 3. Putting the email marketing review on the agenda

-4. Get management buy in
+4. Get management Horney

 5. Using a structured approach